 Starting a business is always a risky venture, and every company is subject to a degree of financial risk.
 Even though it’s possible to plan for certain issues, not all financial risks are able to be controlled.
 For example, stock market disruption, changes in interest rates, and even currency movements can affect your business in ways you don’t anticipate.

 Since it’s impossible to predict financial markets accurately, risk management is a crucial aspect of any company’s long-term plans.
 Business owners must try to anticipate potential risks by preparing strategies to cope with any adverse events; for example, constructing a reliable financial plan or using a prepaid card system rather than credit cards.

 Learn More: Soldo is better than a business credit card

 Below we have categorised and discussed financial risks in six different ways.
-These are Credit Risk, Market Risk, Operational Risk, Liquidity Risk, Legal Risk and Equity Risk.
+These are credit risk, market risk, operational risk, liquidity risk, legal risk, and equity risk.

-Where a business has investors or shareholders, they will be adversely affected by Credit Risk, which can cost them highly in interest or loan payments.
+Where a business has investors or shareholders, they will be adversely affected by credit risk, which can cost them highly in interest or loan payments.
 Debt collection costs merely exacerbate this effect.

-Generally speaking, Operational Risk is two separate categories: Model Risk and Fraud Risk.
-Model Risk covers the company’s plans for growth and marketing, which, if not thought through very carefully, can lead to financial calamity.
+Generally speaking, operational risk is split into two separate categories: model risk and fraud risk.
+Model risk covers the company’s plans for growth and marketing, which, if not thought through very carefully, can lead to financial calamity.

 Robust cash flow management is essential if a business is to avoid liquidity risk.
 The term refers to the level of risk involved in ensuring that company assets can quickly transform into available cash.
 This is of particular concern for seasonal businesses which are subject to regular downturns in trade during lean periods.